gaetanomatonti/gaetanomatonti/README.md

 💡 I like to explore new technologies and working on cool stuff.

-🎮 In my free time I like to play videogames and listening to music.
+🧩 In my free time I like playing videogames and listening to music.

 🌸 I have an insane love for hoodies and the color pink.

+🎮 Currently playing *Animal Crossing: New Horizons* and *Immortals Fenyx Rising*.

 😄 Pronouns: he/him.